Erupcja: Production

 In October 2024, it was announced Charli XCX, Lena Góra, Jeremy O. Harris and Will Madden had joined the cast, with Pete Ohs directing.
-Principal photography took place in Poland.
+Principal photography took place in Warsaw, Poland.
+Ohs intentionally made the film on a low budget so that he wouldn't have to release it if he was unsatisfied.

 Release

 The film had its world premiere at the 2025 Toronto International Film Festival in the Centrepiece section on September 4, 2025.
-On September 17, 1-2 Special acquired distribution rights to the film for North America.
+On September 17, 1-2 Special acquired distribution rights to the film for North America that is scheduled to be released on April 17, 2026.
+On November 4, Vertigo Releasing acquired the distribution rights for the United Kingdom and Ireland and plans to theatrically release the film in the second quarter of 2026.

 Reception

-On the review aggregator website Rotten Tomatoes, 85% of 12 critics' reviews are positive.
-Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on seven critics, indicating "generally favorable" reviews.
+On the review aggregator website Rotten Tomatoes, 83% of 83 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 14 critics, indicating "generally favorable" reviews.

 Adrian Horton of The Guardian gave the film two out of five stars in her review describing it a "slight and unpolished project".